omec-project/gnbsim/README.md

 The GNBSIM tool simulates gNodeB and UE by generating NAS and NGAP messages for the configured UEs and call flows.
-It currently supports Registration, UE initiated PDU Session Establishment Procedures and is capable to generate and send a user data packet (ICMP echo request) and process downlink user data (ICMP echo response) over the established data plane path (N3 Tunnel).
+It currently supports Registration, UE initiated PDU Session Establishment, UE Initiated Deregistration procedures and is capable to generate and send a user data packet (ICMP echo request) and process downlink user data (ICMP echo response) over the established data plane path (N3 Tunnel).
 To simulate other call flows, kindly use the following docker image:
     ajaythakuronf/5gc-gnbsim:0.0.9-dev